sami-chaaban/Tracy/README.md

 1. Click **LOAD** (or use **Load » Movie**).
 2. Select a single- or multi-channel TIFF movie.
 3. If necessary, enter pixel size and frame interval when prompted.
+5. Navigate frames with the slider under the movie.
-4. Pan by holding down the middle button (or `Ctrl/Cmd`) and dragging, zoom with the mouse wheel.
+6. Pan by holding down the middle button (or `Ctrl/Cmd`) and dragging, zoom with the mouse wheel.
-5. If available, switch channels by clicking the channel label (shortcut: `1`, `2`, …).
+7. If available, switch channels by clicking the channel label (shortcut: `1`, `2`, …).
    If the wrong axis is treated as channels (or the channel list looks off), use **Movie » Change Channel Axis** to select the correct axis (only enabled for 4D movies).
-6. Toggle the maximum projection with the button below the movie (shortcut: `m`).
+8. Toggle the maximum projection with the button below the movie (shortcut: `m`).
-7. Adjust the contrast using the slider.
+9. Adjust the contrast using the slider.
-8. The kymograph view has its own contrast slider and reset button below it; contrast is remembered per kymograph.
+10. The kymograph view has its own contrast slider and reset button below it; contrast is remembered per kymograph.
-8. **View » Invert** toggles the display colormap (default on) so bright spots appear dark on a light background.
+11. **View » Invert** toggles the display colormap (default on) so bright spots appear dark on a light background.

 Other load options are available under **Load** — see [Loading & Saving](#loading--saving) for details.